 It could be an irritable uterus, meaning you need to take things a bit easier.

 21 Weeks Pregnant – Your Baby

-Your baby is gaining weight much more rapidly and looks much more like a newborn.
+Your baby is gaining weight rapidly and looks much more like a newborn.

-This week, your baby weighs about 340 grams, and is about 23 cm long, around the size of a carrot.
+This week, your baby is 23 cm long and weighs about 340 grams.
+At 21 weeks your baby is around the size of a carrot.